 Dato' Darawati was the former Chairperson of Malaysia Venture Capital and Private Equity Association and committee member of Malaysia Venture Capital Development Corporation under the SC.

-She holds a bachelor's degree in Economics and Accountancy from Durham University, UK and a Master in Business Administration from the London Business School, UK.
+She holds a Bachelor in Economics and Accountancy from Durham University, UK and a Master in Business Administration from the London Business School, UK.
 She is also a Chartered Financial Analyst.